kejzlarv/kejzlarv.github.io/_pages/about.md

 <!-- I very much enjoy outdoor activities like hiking, climbing, and high altitude mountaineering.
 I am also always looking for a climbing buddy to join me at the local climbing gym. -->

+If you are interested in working with me, feel free to reach out over email.